Transform a Bonus Room to Reflect Your Lifestyle and Activities

 As home plans have changed over the years – with a majority providing flex space to suit a family’s lifestyles – more homeowners are now passing up the guest suite for other options.

-Look at what you can do in your basement!
-A beautiful guest suite finds a home in the basement space.
-The white furnishings – along with the small window - make the room bright, airy, and big (photo courtesy Angie's List).
+Look at what you can do in your upstairs bonus room!
+A guest area – perfect for kids to teenagers – houses two bunk beds and sitting area with TV.
+The light-color walls – along with the double window and recessed lighting – make the room bright, airy, and big (Plan #202-1007).

 2. Home, Sweet Home Office